hackclub/puzzlelab/README.md

 - [ ] play on phone

 ### maybe

+- [ ] use index of legend as key in map
+- [ ] make legend, solids, tilesWith all variadic instead of taking lists

 - [ ] add ability to delete saved files
 - [ ] Across all editors, right click to erase